 5. If the invert of the outlet structure of a Stormwater management measure is below the flood hazard design flood elevation as defined at N.J.A.C.
-7:13, the design engineer shall take into account the effects of tail water in the design of structural Stormwater management measures.
+7:13, the design

 B. Groundwater recharge may be calculated in accordance with the following: